 |Giro Stellar MIPS||$250||Hybrid in-mold||19 oz.||Adjustable (13 vents)||Yes|

-On the outside, the Smith Valence and men's Variance look very similar to the Vantage, but at a more palatable price ($180 for the non-MIPS model and $210 with MIPS).
-The line offers the same ABS and in-mold construction, easy-to-adjust Boa system, and we've found its interior padding has an even softer feel.
-However, the Valence runs a lot warmer, has inferior ventilation, lacks the Aerocore construction, and adds over an ounce in weight.
-For those sticking solely to the resort, we think the Valence is a near-perfect choice.
+On the outside, the new Smith Liberty and men's Level look very similar to the Vantage, but at a more palatable price ($200 with MIPS).
+The line offers the same ABS and in-mold construction, includes a section of Aerocore along the top of the lid, and we've found its interior padding has a similarly soft feel.
+However, the Liberty swaps the Boa dial for an in-house design, has inferior ventilation, and adds about an ounce in weight.
+For those sticking solely to the resort, we think the Liberty is a near-ideal choice.
 But if you spend some of your time in the side or backcountry, the Smith Vantage is a better all-rounder.

 A final premium alternative is the women's Giro Stellar MIPS (and men's Range MIPS), which offers an extremely versatile fit system.
 Its adjustable two-piece shell can be easily tailored using a dial that expands or closes the shell around your head.
 Another nice touch is the magnetic chin strap (rather than the Vantage's standard buckle), which makes it easier to take on and off while wearing gloves.
-But the Smith still wins out on the ventilation front, and we prefer its more cushioned interior.
-In the end, at the same price point, we give the clear edge to the Vantage for its superior comfort and performance.
+But the Smith still wins out on the ventilation front, and we prefer its more cushioned interior (the Stellar/Range's ear pads in particular aren't very cozy).
+In the end, at the same price point, we give the edge to the Vantage for its superior comfort and performance.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!